- Omega Mart is set up to look like a simple supermarket but has several “portals” that transport guests to a psychedelic wonderland.

-In addition to physical attractions, Area15 is home to food and drink establishments that include The Beast by Todd English, an ice cream parlor, a candy store, and the popular Oddwood Bar which can be found under an illuminated tree.
+The complex is also home to food & drink establishments that include The Beast by Todd English, an ice cream parlor, a candy store, and the popular Oddwood Bar which can be found under an illuminated tree.

-Among the top attractions at Area15 is Omega Mart, a supermarket that has a psychedelic twist.
+Among the top attractions at Area15, however, is Omega Mart, a supermarket that has a mysterious psychedelic twist.

-Below, I look forward to taking you into the attraction to share what you can expect at Omega Mart!
+Below, I’ll take you into the attraction to share what you can expect at Omega Mart at Area15!

 So, What IS Omega Mart at Area15?